 - Cousins David Rawdon and Jonathan Rawdon provide extra help

-Jane Switzer, David & Pam Rose and Troy & Sheri Schmidt significant contributions.
+Jane Switzer, David & Pam Rose and Troy & Sheri Schmitt significant contributions.

-Owners of Optimal Eye Care, Patio Enclosures and T&D Landscape & Maintenance made donations.
+Owners of Optimal Eye Care, Patio Room Factory and T&D Landscape & Maintenance made donations.

 Other Individuals: Don & Teri Beres, Dustin Brannon, Betty Jo Davis, Dr. Laura Engler, Rick Gensner, Scott Hulver, Scott Hulver, Kevin Jenkins, Laurie Lipscomb, Janet Lloyd, Barb Rawdon, Dee & Mark Rawdon, Chad Rawdon, Cory Rawdon, Paula Wolfe, and Mark Yates.
 Also Corey Christian, Donny Diehl, Frank Lowe and Bob Mock.